-Pros: The tutorial itself was decent in respect to helping you use the third party system.
+The Good: The tutorial itself was decent in respect to helping you use the third party system.

-Cons: It promotes a Ponzi Scheme!
+The Bad: It promotes a Ponzi Scheme!
 Thin content, padded to seem like more.
 Aggressively pushes the third party systems.
 The third party system could collapse at any time.

-Our Recommendation: Push Button Cash Machine isn't a scam as such, but the scary thing is is that it promotes a Ponzi Scheme.
+The Bottom Line: Push Button Cash Machine isn't a scam as such, but the scary thing is is that it promotes a Ponzi Scheme.
 Dangerous, risky, and illegal.